jbrinchmann/MLD2019/README.md

 ## Lecture 1 - links and information

 The slides are available in the Lectures directory.
+You can find some files for creating tables in the ProblemSets/MakeTables directory.

 - The data file for the Star database for sqlite ingest - YAEPS.stars-table-sqlite.dat.
 If you want a version with header suitable for MySQL try this<LINK>